-One year ago today, Omar Mateen murdered 49 people and injured 58 more in a terrorist attack/hate crime on “Latin Night” inside Pulse, a gay nightclub in Orlando, Florida.
-It was both the deadliest mass shooting by a single shooter and the deadliest incident of violence against LGBT people in United States history.
+Two years ago today, Omar Mateen murdered 49 people and injured 58 more in a terrorist attack/hate crime on “Latin Night” inside Pulse, a gay nightclub in Orlando, Florida.
+It the second deadliest mass shooting by a single shooter and the deadliest incident of violence against LGBT people in United States history.
 90% of the victims were of color.

 In the middle of PRIDE Month, we lost 49 in our family.
 And 58 of ours will never be the same.
 The victims "went down where they were," Joshua D. Stephany, 41, told the New York Times.
 Some had clearly been paying bills, sipping drinks and eating food, based on the "surreal" scene he found inside the club Sunday morning.
 Strobe lights were still flashing, he told the paper.

 We woke up hours after the news broke wrestling with how a massacre could happen in the middle of our sanctuary.
 We all remember morning walks with joy after a night on the dance floor with our chosen family who held us and hearts up to the heavens.
 The music was loud; the love was louder.
 It's horrific to imagine how the dance floor, a historical sanctuary turned into a contemporary nightmare for our comrades in Orlando.
 “Family members passed the time calling and calling their loved ones’ cell phones’.
 A law-enforcement official said the calls were ringing from the bodies throughout the grim crime scene.
 Some went direct to voicemail, as though they ran out of power.”

 In a month meant to uplift and recognize queer contributions and the brilliance within our community, our collective consciousness was critically wounded.
 A year later, what next?